gatsbyjs/gatsby/README.md

 ### How files become pages
-The process is file --> Webpack loader --> React.js wrapper component --> static html page.
+The process is file --> Webpack loader --> React.js wrapper component --> static HTML page.

 Gatsby leverages [Webpack](http://webpack.github.io/) extensively.
  Webpack is a sophisticated module bundler that can turn any sort of file into a commonjs module.
 Webpack uses "Loaders" to convert a file into a module.
-These loaded modules are then wrapped inside a react.js component that's specific to a given file type.
-Gatsby then generates a static html page from this component.
+These loaded modules are then wrapped inside a React.js component that's specific to a given file type.
+Gatsby then generates a static HTML page from this component.

 Gatsby ships with default loaders and wrappers for HTML, Markdown, and JSX/CJSX but for most projects you'll want to write your own loaders and wrappers (very easy to do).

-As an example of how this process works, let's walk quickly through converting a markdown file into an html page.
+As an example of how this process works, let's walk quickly through converting a markdown file into an HTML page.

 The [default Gatsby markdown
 loader](https://github.com/gatsbyjs/gatsby/blob/master/lib/loaders/markdown-loader/index.js)